Isabelita Manalastas-Watanabe 2024

 I thought at first, while reading your letter, that you felt compassion to give your seat because the daughter is a child.
 It is not clear though if she were, or already an adult.
 If she were a child, the more you should have thought of suggesting that she consult with a flight attendant.
 But if already an adult (or even just a girl in her teens), no need to give up your seat!
 It was the mother’s responsibility and/or her tour group to secure a seat beside her daughter.

 Remember also that many airlines now announce that you should not change seats until after the plane has already taken off/ is already in cruising altitude.
-Also that is you want to change seats, it is recommended that you consult your flight attendant/s.
+Also that if you want to change seats, it is recommended that you consult your flight attendant/s.

 Tita Lits